 - Herbs - I just love the flavor of fresh dill with tuna.
 But if you don't have fresh, no problem, dried herbs work too!
 Just see the recipe notes.

-- Extra Virgin Olive Oil - Whenever we use olive oil raw, we use a good extra virgin olive oil, and one of our favorites righ now is Tre Olive out of Italy (of course).
+- Extra Virgin Olive Oil - Whenever we use olive oil raw, we use a good extra virgin olive oil, and one of our favorites right now is Tre Olive out of Italy (of course).

 - Lemon Juice - Fresh or bottled, whatever you have to add a little acidity and brightness.

-- Parmesan Cheese - Just a touch of cheesysalty goodness.
+- Parmesan Cheese - Just a touch of cheesy salty goodness.

 - Salt and Pepper

-Tip: For the best olive oil, check out our olive oil break down here.
+Tip: For the best olive oil, check out our olive oil breakdown here.

-15 minutes.
-FIFTEEN!
+Less than 20 minutes!
 Another reason why this tuna pasta recipe is such a winner.